 |9||Little Summer/ Autumn Fresh event (Feb-Mar) 30Ml/day -3 days||Water fringing vegetation.|

 What have we done and what is coming up?

 The water year starts on July 1 each year.
 The timing for a lower priority flow component may come up before a higher priority flow component, so planning delivery requires careful consideration of available water and the long term weather forecast.

-So far this year, thanks to the extra water traded into the environment, we have been able to deliver both priorities 4 and 5 to trigger important fish migration events.
-We have also delivered priority 9 for vegetation watering, and are currently releasing an increased base flow of 10Ml/d and will deliver priorities 6,7 and 9 over the next few months.
+So far this year, thanks to the extra water traded into the environment, we have been able to deliver both priorities 4,5,6 and 7 to trigger important fish migration events.
+We have also delivered priority 9 for vegetation watering, and are currently releasing dry season low flow at approximately 10ML/d.